krpacific/KRPACIFIC-HWID-Spoofer/README.md

 - The file kr.cpp holds your KeyAuth Information (Labelled as 'Paste Here')
 - In order to compile this spoofer, please change to your KeyAuth API info -

-Building from Source
+Building from Source Requirements:
-Requirements:
-Windows (Recommended)
+- Windows (Recommended)
-C++ Compiler (MSVC, MinGW, or similar)
+- C++ Compiler (MSVC, MinGW, or similar)
-Kernel Driver Signing (if applicable)
+- Kernel Driver Signing
-Admin Privileges for Compilation & Execution
+- Admin Privileges for Compilation & Execution

 Disclaimer